Updated October 2022

 Families that include immigrants may experience barriers when applying for health coverage.
-The following questions and answers explains issues that families may face and provides information about key concerns families with immigrants may have when completing the application process.
-(For more information on immigrant eligibility, please see Key Facts You Need to Know About: Immigrant Eligibility for Health Insurance Affordability Programs.)
+The following document explains issues that families may face and provides information about some concerns families that include immigrants may have when completing the application process.
+For more information on immigrant eligibility, please see FAQ: Health Insurance Affordability Programs’ Eligibility Based on Immigration Status.

-PART I: Eligibility policies affecting immigrants in Medicaid, the Children’s Health Insurance Program (CHIP), and the federal and state marketplaces.
+PART I: Eligibility policies affecting people who are immigrants in Medicaid, the Children’s Health Insurance Program (CHIP), and the federal and state ACA marketplaces.

-Will enrolling in insurance affordability programs have an impact on immigrants when they apply to change their immigration status?
+Will enrolling in insurance affordability programs have a negative impact on people who are immigrants when they apply to change their immigration status?

 Can people apply for health coverage for other household members even if they are not applying for coverage for themselves (or are ineligible)?